jaeyk/comp_thinking_social_science/docs/03_tidy_data.md

 ### Counting

--   How may countries in each continent?
+-   How many countries are in each continent?

 ```r